wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 `IncomeList` if needed. <br>

 #### Implementation:
+The following are notable classes and methods used to achieve updating in the recurrence component.

 ##### Recurrence class
 The `Recurrence` class is an abstract class that provides the interface for checking `Income` and `Spending` and adding recurring entries into the list. <br>